Asynchronous Programming

 Can you work out why?

-But between the time where the statement starts executing and the time where it finishes there’s an asynchronous gap.
+But between the time the statement starts executing and the time it finishes, there’s an asynchronous gap.
 The map expression runs before anything has been added to the list, so each of the += operators starts from an empty string and ends up, when its storage retrieval finishes, setting list to the result of adding its line to the empty string.

 async function fileSizes(files) {